Dual Degrees and Special Programs

 Applying For a Dual Degree

 Application for dual degree status will not be considered until a minimum of eight (8) course units have been completed at the University.
-When applying, a Penn Engineering student should bring the following to the Academic Programs Office: a completed dual degree application (available in 111 Towne), a printout of a letter describing the career goals and program focus, a completed course planning guide (CPG) with the appropriate signatures, and a completed worksheet in Penn InTouch from the appropriate secondary school.
+When applying, a Penn Engineering student should bring the following to the Academic Programs Office: a completed dual degree application (available in 111 Towne) a completed course planning guide (CPG) with the appropriate signatures, and a completed worksheet in Penn InTouch from the appropriate secondary school.
 Application must be made prior to the end of the junior year (prior to the end of the sixth semester) at Penn, except for dual degree applications to Wharton, which must be made prior to the end of the sophomore year (prior to the end of the fourth semester) at Penn.
+Students applying for dual degree with Wharton must also submit the Wharton application.